protesilaos/my-website/_politics/2026-09-11-immigration-youth-old-age-europe-far-right.md

 Whenever I was lectured about "tolerance" was from those who have not used a pickax in their life; those who were not forced to work until their palms would start bleeding.
-That is what teaches you tolerance, not books.
+That is what teaches you tolerance for good, not books.

 ## Beware of comfortable ideologues